nickstuer/mooch/README.md

   - State
   - Latitude & Longitude

-### Require
+### Validators
-Raise an exception if the installed python version is not compatible with a script.
+ - Raise a RuntimeError if the current python version is not compatible with your project.
-Raise an exception if the desired operating system is not compatible with a script.
+ - Raise a RuntimeError if the current operating system is not compatible with your project.

 ### Logging Decorators
 **`@log_entry_exit`**